DAX Slips Further to 3-Month Lows

 1 min. read

-Frankfurt's DAX 40 extended steep losses on Tuesday, slipping over 3% to trade near 23,800, the lowest since early December 2025, amid mounting geopolitical risks.
+Frankfurt's DAX 40 extended losses on Tuesday, slipping nearly 4% to below 23,700, the lowest since early December 2025, amid mounting geopolitical risks.

-This exacerbated worries of a potential energy crisis, which is expected to add further pressure on inflation and may prompt a more cautious stance from the ECB and the Federal Reserve.
+This exacerbated worries of a potential energy crisis, which is expected to add further pressure on inflation and may prompt a more cautious stance from major central banks.

-Lufthansa and TUI each slipped 5.7%, amid flight cancellations to the Middle East and soaring oil prices.
+Lufthansa and TUI each plunged more than 5%, amid flight cancellations to the Middle East and soaring oil prices.

-Beiersdorf shares plunged more than 16% after the company flagged a softer 2026 outlook citing cost and foreign exchange pressures.
+Beiersdorf shares plummeted 18% after the company flagged a softer 2026 outlook citing cost and foreign exchange pressures.